What Women Should Know to Live a Healthy Life

 • “Over the past generation, we’ve seen pregnancy become higher-risk.
 Women are a bit unhealthier overall with body mass index.
 The age at which women are getting pregnant is older, as women delay childbearing.
 We’re seeing other comorbidities.
 We see higher rates of pregestational diabetes and high blood pressure.
 Care needs to be taken to optimize health before getting pregnant to optimize the health of pregnancy.
 Once they’re pregnant, we’re chasing our tails trying to get them healthy.
 Being in a healthy state before pregnancy lowers the chances of complications.
 A lot of pregnancies are unplanned.
 We sometimes see women in their early 20s who are not in a healthy state and they should take six months or a year to get healthy.

 • “We’ve made strides with birth control over the past generation.
 Teen pregnancy rates are at an all-time low.
 We need to continue to encourage lowering that number.
-Pediatricians are doing a great job at encouraging teens to take a cervical cancer jab singapore.
+Pediatricians are doing a great job at encouraging HPV vaccination.
 That reduces cervical cancer.

 • “I encourage people to establish care with an OB-GYN to be seen for regular care and talk about preventative health issues and not get preoccupied with COVID.”